Carry On Wayward Son: Release and impact

 Subsequent to the October 21, 1976, release of the Leftoverture album, the track "Carry On Wayward Son" became an FM radio favorite, causing the November 23 single release of a 3:26 edit of the 5:26 album track (itself trimmed from 7:30 minutes).
-Many Top 40 stations aired the full album cut rather than the single edit.
+Many Top 40 stations aired — and today’s Classic Rock stations continue to air — the full album cut rather than the single edit.